-In 1880 the stream traversing the wetlands was dammed, creating a large lake that was used for a thriving business harvesting, storing and selling ice.
-The ice works closed in 1907 but the dam remains in place to stabilize the water level and secure this critical part of Lobster Cove Meadow’s outstanding wildlife habitat.
-Hunting and fishing are prohibited at Appalachee Preserve.
-Dogs must be kept leashed at all times.
+In 1880 the stream traversing the wetlands between Lobster Cove Meadow and Autumn View was dammed, creating a large lake that was used for a thriving business harvesting, storing and selling ice.
+The ice works closed in 1907 but the dam remains in place to stabilize the water level and secure this critical part of the meadow’s outstanding wildlife habitat.

 Directions to Lobster Cove Meadow: From the junction of Routes 27 and 96 in Boothbay Harbor, at the traffic light, take 96 and proceed about 0.3 mile to Eastern Avenue.
 Turn right on Eastern Avenue and in less than 0.1 mile, just past the convenience store, you will see a parking lot and a BRLT kiosk on your left.
 From the parking area follow the trail signs to the BRLT property.
 Please stay on the trail and respect the privacy of the abutting home owners.